Department of Services for Children, Youth and their Families Logo

 Photo of Stevenson House Detention Center

-The William Marion Stevenson House Detention Center is a lock-secure facility staffed for 55 pre-adjudicated male and female youth under the age of 18 years old.
+The William Marion Stevenson House Detention Center (SHDC) is a lock-secure facility staffed for 55 pre-adjudicated male and female youth under the age of 18 years old.
 The facility is accredited by the American Correctional Association (ACA), a nationally recognized organization that sets standards for adult and juvenile correctional facilities.
+The facility is also complaint with Prison Rape Elimination Act (PREA) and adheres to performance-based standard guided by the Center for Improving Youth Justice

-Several types of programs are available: HIV prevention, pregnancy prevention, aggression resistance, and drug education.
+There are a number of various programs that are offered to the residents at SHDC, including but not limited to: Athletic/Recreational activities, Yoga, Lego Robotics program, Music Recording Studio program, Culinary Arts program, Volunteer/Guest speakers and drug and sexual education programs.
 Certified providers offer medical, dental, and psychological services.
 Religious services of various faiths are regularly scheduled or can be provided upon request.

 Academic education is provided by public education teachers.
 Credits received in these facilities can be transferred towards a high school diploma or GED.